Diplotaxis tenuifolia: Taxonomy

 The original name (basionym) of perennial wall-rocket is Sisymbrium tenuifolium, published by Linnaeus in 1755, but it was transferred to the new genus Diplotaxis by de Candolle in 1821.
 It has been given many other names (synonyms) over the years, within the diverse genera Arabis (rockcresses), Brassica (mustards), Crucifera, Eruca (rockets), Erysimum (wallflowers) and Sinapis (charlock), which reflects the complex history of crucifer taxonomy.
 A full list is maintained by the Catalogue of Life Partnership.

 There is only one currently recognised subspecies: Diplotaxis tenuifolia subsp. cretacea (Kotov) Sobr.-Vesp., which was described in 1996 and which is restricted to Ukraine and western Russia.

-It is not known to hybridise with any other species.
+D. tenuifolia is assumed to have hybridised with D. viminea resulting in D. muralis.
+It has also been hybridised with Raphanus sativus.

 The chromosome number is 2n = 22 (based on British material).

 The generic name Diplotaxis comes from the Ancient Greek, διπλός (diplos) = twofold, or double; and τάσσω, τάσσειν (tasso, tassein), which means to put into order, or to draw up in a line (as with troops before a battle).
 It refers to the double row of seeds in each part of the fruit, which distinguishes this genus from others within the Brassicaceae.
 The specific epithet tenuifolia simply means "narrow-leafed".

 The common name "rocket" is a corruption of the Italian word ruchetta, which describes various cruciferous plants.
 This species is also sometimes called wild rocket, sand rocket, Lincoln weed (mainly in Australia) and white rocket; the seeds are sometimes marketed as "wild Italian arugula" or "sylvetta arugula".

 Identification

-In Britain it is most likely to be confused with annual wall-rocket, but it does not have a basal rosette, the leaves are divided more than half way to the midrib, and the fruit has a short stalk (stipe) above the sepal scars.
+In Britain it is most likely to be confused with annual wall-rocket, but it does not have a basal rosette, the leaves are divided more than halfway to the midrib, and the fruit has a short stalk (stipe) above the sepal scars.

 The Diplotaxis species can be separated from most other crucifers by the double row of seeds in each valve of the fruit (although this is a difficult feature to see in unfertilised plants) and a seedless beak to the silique.